 A few tips to become a sheet-pan recipe master:

-- Use aluminum foil or parchment paper on the pan and the cleanup will be even easier!
+- Use aluminum foil, parchment paper or a Silpat mat on the pan and the cleanup will be even easier!

 - Pair quick-cooking vegetables and proteins together and slow-cooking vegetables and proteins together; i.e. you wouldn’t throw asparagus (which takes only 10-15 minutes) onto the same pan as a spaghetti squash (which can take 45-60 minutes).